Retirement Planning: Steps You Need to Take Right Now for a Secure Future

 • Project future expenses: Include categories like housing, healthcare, daily living expenses, and leisure activities in your retirement budget.
 Don’t forget to factor in inflation, as prices may increase over time.

-• Estimate social security and other income sources: Your retirement budget should account for Social Security benefits, pensions, and other income sources.
+• Estimate social security and other income sources: Your retirement budget should account for Social Security benefits.
+It should also consider pensions and other income sources.
 Knowing what you’ll receive monthly will help you determine the gap you need to cover with your savings.

 • Adjust for Inflation: Inflation can erode your purchasing power over time.
 Make sure to adjust your retirement budget to account for these rising costs to ensure you don’t fall short.